 Make sure the gas supplied is the same type listed on the model rating plate.
-The inlet gas pressure must not exceed 14 inch water column (3.5kPa) for natural and propane gas (L.P.) gas.
-The minimum inlet gas pressure listed on the rating plate is for the purpose of input adjustment.
-If the gas control valve is subjected to pressures exceeding 1/2 pound per square inch (3.5kPa), the damage to the gas control valve could result in a fire or explosion from leaking gas.
+The inlet gas pressure must not exceed 14 inch water column (2.6 kPa) for natural and propane gas (L.P.).
+The minimum inlet gas pressure shown on the rating plate is that which will permit firing at rated input.

+If the gas control valve is subjected to pressures exceeding 1/2 pound per square inch (3.5 kPa), the damage to the gas control valve could result in a fire or explosion from leaking gas.

-If the main gas line Shut-off serving all gas appliances is used, also turn "OFF" the gas at each appliance.
-Leave all gas appliances shut "OFF" until the water heater installation is complete.
+If the main gas line Shut-off serving all gas appliances is used, also turn "off" the gas at each appliance.
+Leave all gas appliances shut "off" until the water heater installation is complete.